mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-points.md

 pnt = rs.CreatePoint(1.0, 2.0) # This creates a point with the Z coordinate set to 0
 ```

-A point3D list can also be accessed like a simple python list, one element at a time:
+A point3D list can be accessed like a simple python list, one element at a time:

 ```python
 import rhinoscriptsyntax as rs